Sanusi Hardjadinata: Death and funeral

 At a quarter past midnight on 12 December 1995, Sanusi died after suffering complications in his lungs, kidney, and liver.
 He had been treated since 1993, and since 29 October 1995, he was put under intensive treatment under the supervision of Dr. Demin Sheng and Dr. Frans.
 He was buried at the Sirnaraga Public Cemetery on 12 December 1995, with the inspector Lieutenant General Mashudi.

 Personal life

 Sanusi was married to Iin Sofiah on 12 May 1938.
 Sofiah lived in his aunt's house.
 Sofiah and Sanusi went to the same school, but Sofiah was a year younger than Sanusi.
 Sofiah was the daughter of Muhammad Abdullah Kusumah Atmadja, the head of a people's bank in Ciamis, commonly known as Juragan Ajun and Siti Rukayah.
 Iin Sofiah gave birth to eight children.
 Iin died on 28 April 1986 after suffering from heart disease.

 A year later, on 8 November 1987, Sanusi married Theodora Walandouw, a member of the Indonesian Democratic Party.
-He stated that the marriage was not a political marriage, but based on love, as he and Theodora was both a widower.
+He stated that the marriage was not a political marriage, but based on love, as he and Theodora were both widowed.
 Sanusi had already met Theodora since 1952 when he was the Governor of West Java and Theodora as the Chairwoman of the Indonesian Women Congress of Bandung.